Gen Con

 Gen Con is the largest tabletop game convention in North America by both attendance and number of events.
 It features traditional pen-and-paper, board, and card games, including role-playing games, miniatures wargames, live action role-playing games, collectible card games, and strategy games.
 Gen Con also features computer games.
 Attendees engage in a variety of tournament and interactive game sessions.
 In 2019, Gen Con had nearly 70,000 unique attendees.

 Established in 1968 as the Lake Geneva Wargames Convention by Gary Gygax, who later co-created Dungeons & Dragons, Gen Con was first held in Lake Geneva, Wisconsin.
 The convention was moved to various locations in Wisconsin from 1972 to 1984 before becoming fixed in Milwaukee, Wisconsin, in 1985, where it remained until moving to Indianapolis, Indiana, in 2003.
 Other Gen Con conventions have been held sporadically in various locations around the United States, as well as internationally.

 In 1976, Gen Con became the property of TSR, Inc., the gaming company co-founded by Gary Gygax.
 TSR (and Gen Con) were then acquired by Wizards of the Coast in 1997, which was subsequently acquired by Hasbro.
 Hasbro then sold Gen Con to the former CEO of Wizards of the Coast, Peter Adkison, in 2002.
 Gen Con spent a short time under Chapter 11 bankruptcy protection, due to a lawsuit brought against them by Lucasfilm in 2008.
-The organization emerged from bankruptcy protection a year later, while still holding its regularly scheduled events and is now larger than ever.
+The organization emerged from bankruptcy protection a year later, while still holding its regularly scheduled events and became larger than ever.